PatrickCallaghan/datastax-storm-cql3-demo/README.md

-# Realtime Risk Aggregator Demo
+# Realtime Risk Aggregator with Storm Demo

 This is a demo to show how Cassandra and Storm can be used to provide realtime aggregation of risk sensitivities.
 On a single machine it should process approx 5000 inserts per second while aggregating parts of the hierarchy.